julienschmidt/bawang/docs/reports/midterm_report.md

 Similar to the original TOR protocol we divide our protocol definition in two parts: control and relay, with the relay part forming its own sub protocol.

-The control protocol consists of the messages `TunnelCreate`, `TunnelCreated`, `TunnelDestroy` and `TunnelRelay` which are responsible for control communication between two neighboring hops in a tunnel.
+The control protocol consists of the messages `TUNNEL CREATE`, `TUNNEL CREATED`, `TUNNEL DESTROY` and `TUNNEL RELAY` which are responsible for control communication between two neighboring hops in a tunnel.
-The relay sub protocol is used when passing messages through a tunnel (using `TunnelRelay` messages) and consists of the messages `RelayTunnelExtend`, `RelayTunnelExtended` and `RelayTunnelData`.
+The relay sub protocol is used when passing messages through a tunnel (using `TUNNEL RELAY` messages) and consists of the messages `RELAY TUNNEL EXTEND`, `RELAY TUNNEL EXTENDED` and `RELAY TUNNEL DATA`.

 Connections between hops (links) in a tunnel are secured via standard TLS encryption such that all tunnel protocol commands cannot be deciphered by outside attackers.